jynik/ready-set-yocto/ready-set-yocto.md

 MACHINE = "raspberrypi3"
 ~~~

-Next, change the `DL_DIR` variable to point to a location where we should
+Next, uncomment and change the `DL_DIR` variable to point to a location where we should
 store downloaded files.
-I recommend setting this to something like...
+I recommend setting this to the `downloads` directory we created earlier...

 ~~~
 DL_DIR = "/portable/yocto/zeus/downloads"